 It is therefore crucial that every phase of the development process is well defined so that it is well understood when a stage is complete.
 Some of the advantages of the waterfall software development method include;

-For any diverse organization to fully functions, it needs to have departments that competitive.
-That is because it is the various departments that makes an organization whole.
+For any diverse organization to fully functions, it needs to have competitive departments.
+That is because it is the various departments that make an organized whole.
 For any organizational department to perform, it needs to understand its purpose in the organization.